-Deciding between private school vs. public school, there are a few essential questions for parents to consider.
-It’s not simply about trusting public vs. private school to educate a child in a way that prepares them for the future.
-It’s important to know if it’s worth it to pay for private school based on all the perks they claim to offer.
-Even cost becomes complicated with new tax rules laid out by the DeVos-led Department of Education.
+Parents sitting down to consider private school vs. public school, should ask a few essential questions that might feel frivolous.
+But making the public vs. private school decision is more than weighing which school will prepares a child for the future.
+It’s important to know if it’s worth the cost to pay for private school based on all the perks they claim to offer.
+And even cost becomes complicated with new tax rules laid out by the DeVos-led Department of Education.
 There are also questions related to faith and culture.
 After all costs may be worth it if a parent is concerned about private catholic education vs. an agnostic public education.

 “Instead of just looking at the raw data, parents should instead ask themselves what type of schooling are they looking for, for their child,” says Mark Dynarski of the Center on Children and Families at the Brookings Institute.
 “What type of environment would best be suited to your child?”